Message Handler - Create and Save a Game Properly

 # Next up

-You will modify this handling in the next sections:
+You will modify this handling in the next sections by:

-- To add new fields to the stored information.
+- Adding new fields to the stored information.

-Now that a game is created, it is time to play it.
+Now that a game is created, it is time to play it by adding moves.
 That is the subject of the next section.